-As a travel agency - as well as personally - we strive for sustainable travel.
+As a travel agency, as well as personally, we strive for sustainable travel.

-We work with African guides and drivers and prefer buying from local companies to contribute to the local economy and to raise financial independence of the population.
+We work with African guides and drivers and prefer buying from local companies to contribute to the local economy and to raise financial independence for the population.
 Based on the fair-trade principle, of course!

 By keeping our journeys small-scale the impact on nature and local life are kept to a minimum.

 The Papillon funds are the result of our sustainable philosophy.